Divorce law in NJ

 1. I need to wait 18-month separation before a divorce.

+Not true.
 You can file for divorce for 18-month separation, extreme mental physical cruelty, sexually deviant behavior, substance addiction, irreconcilable differences, adultery, abandonment, desertion, institutionalism, and imprisonment.

 Each has a waiting period and proof elements.
 Obviously, 18-month separation requires physical separation for at least 18 months.
 People who are separated that long before filing elect this provision.